adnangaidi/tasks-management/README.md

 composer install
 ```

-2.**Prerequisites:**
-Create a MySQL database for your application.
-Copy the .env.example file to .env and update the database configuration.

 3. **Database Setup:**

+     -Create a MySQL database for your application.
+     -Copy the .env.example file to .env and update the database configuration.

  ```bash
 php artisan key:generate
 ```